New Mall Curfew Rules For 100 Malls: Parents Or Chaperones For People Younger Than 18 During Night Hours Gets Backlash [Video]

 The events of that day have led to new rules for some malls that are getting backlash.
 As reported by Mercury News, the events of December 26 caused at least one Sacramento mall to ban minors that weren’t accompanied by an adult from the mall.
 The Arden Fair Mall decided to limit teenagers from visiting the mall — a decision that the ACLU is calling illegal and unjust, because people — including teenagers — must be treated as individuals.
 It wasn’t clear if the mall was instituting a ban on teenagers beyond the day after Christmas.

 Detractors of some of the new mall rules, however, claim that malls can be a haven for teens — with malls long being viewed as a place to hang out and socialize.
 Malls are a place that teenagers don’t necessarily want to hang out with their parents.
-Indeed, plenty of parents have driven their teens to the mall to drop them off for an hour or two, before their teens were old enough to drive themselves to the mall.
+Indeed, plenty of parents have driven their teens to the mall to drop them off for an hour or two before their teens were old enough to drive themselves to the mall.

 According to Cleveland.com, Beachwood Mall has created new rules for teens 17 years of age and younger.
 Those under 18 years of age must have a parent or chaperone 21 years of age or older on Friday or Saturday nights — after 5 p.m. — if they want to hang out at that mall.
 Such rules are being called sad by some folks on social media who cluck their teeth and keyboards at the fact that all teens are being lumped into one misbehaving bunch.
 IDs will be checked to verify the age of people at the mall.